SkillME® - Employment support for migrants and refugees

 Accessibility of our services

 We provide services for all members of the community.
-We are experienced in supporting people with disabilities and have links to disability services in the Bankstown area.
+We are experienced in supporting people with disabilities and have links to disability services.
 Our organisations are experienced in providing services to people from culturally and linguistically diverse backgrounds.
 We provide information in different languages and use bilingual workers and interpreters who speak many languages.
 We have links with Aboriginal and Torres Strait Islander services and organisations.

 Where we are located